-Filing Chapter 7 bankruptcy in Arizona can get rid of your debts in about four to six months.
+Filing Chapter 7 bankruptcy in Arizona can erase your debts in about four to six months.
 That is the typical time it takes to complete a no-asset Chapter 7 case in Arizona.
 Chapter 7 bankruptcies are intended for people who cannot afford to pay any portion of their debts.
-However, you must first pass an income requirement test to qualify for a bankruptcy discharge (forgiveness of debt) in Chapter 7.
+However, you must first pass an income evaluation to qualify for a bankruptcy discharge (forgiveness of debt) in Chapter 7.

-If you pass the Arizona means test, you can get rid of most unsecured debts through Chapter 7.
+If you pass the Arizona means test (which you can estimate below), you can erase most unsecured debts through Chapter 7.
 Unsecured debts discharged in Chapter 7 include medical bills, personal loans, some old income tax debt, old utility bills, credit card debts, and most personal judgments.
 Unsecured creditors hold debts that are not secured by collateral.

-If, however, you want to get rid of secured debts, like car loans and mortgages, in Chapter 7, you need to surrender the asset to the creditor.
+If, however, you want to get rid of secured debts, like car loans and mortgages in Chapter 7, you need to surrender the asset to the creditor.
 The creditor must accept the asset as full payment of the amount owed.
-For more information about Chapter 7 bankruptcies, check out our Chapter 7 Bankruptcy Process article.
+For more information about Chapter 7 bankruptcies, check out our Chapter 7 Bankruptcy Process.
+You also may want to consider the Chapter 7 bankruptcy pros and cons.

 Most people work with a bankruptcy attorney in both a Chapter 7 and Chapter 13, but there is the option to file without a bankruptcy attorney.
-You may want to read filing a bankruptcy without an attorney in Arizona.
-If you go this route, you may want to review the Arizona Chapter 7 Pro Se handout and check out the required forms.
+Read filing a bankruptcy without an attorney in Arizona to learn how.
+If you go this route, review the Arizona Chapter 7 Pro Se handout and check out the required forms.

 An important element in filing for bankruptcy relief is the Bankruptcy Means Test.
 The Means Test is a bankruptcy form that calculates your average monthly and annual income.
 The test compares your income against the median income of other households in Arizona.